libremfg/rhize-docs/content/how-to/bpmn/create-workflow.md

 {{< bigFigure
 src="/images/bpmn/screenshot-rhize-jsonata-map.png"
-alt="Annotated and truncated version of an example transformation to the operationEvent definition" caption="Annotated and truncated version of a mapping an external event to the `operationEvent` definition" width=" 70%"
+alt="Annotated and truncated version of an example transformation to the operationEvent definition" caption="Annotated and truncated version of mapping an external event to the `operationEvent` definition" width=" 70%"
 >}}